Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-wireless-communication.md

 Even if fragmentation is considered by many to be very costful in term of ressources or medium utilization, IPv6 provide this feature.

+### IPv6 Basics

+#### Initialization Steps of IPv6

+Let's explain IPv6 process by imagining a simple scenario.
+Given a smart device A that you just powered on and connected to a network switch.
+The first task performed by A is to set up an IPv6 address so it can communicate on the network.

+On powering on, the network interface (eth0 for example) is activated, it automatically generates a link-local IPv6 address: this address is composed of a fixed prefix (FE80::/10) and unique identifier extracted from the MAC address.
+The link-local address is the start point for communication in the local network.
+In order to verify the validity of the address, A sends a Neighbor Solicitation (NS) message to the network using a multicast address; the role of NS is to ask the network if anyone is already using the address.
+A then listens for any Neighbor Advertisements (NA); if no one responds, A can freely use the address.

+Once the link-local address is set up, A subscribes to specific multicast groups to enable essential IPv6 operations, these groups include the solicited-node multicast address for Neighbor Discovery Protocol (NDP).
+This ensures that communication with other devices on the same local network is efficient.

+If A wants to reach outside the local network, it sends another multicast message: Router Solicitation (RS), asking if there is any router on the network that leads to the outside world.
+If so, a router replies with Router Advertisement (RA); it contains useful information like the network global prefix (E.g., 2001:db8::/64).
+Using the global prefix from the Router Advertisement, A combines it with its own unique identifier in order to create a global unicast IPv6 address.
+This address uniquely identifies A on the Internet.
+Additionally, A updates its routing table based on the information of the router, including the default gateway and any additional routing policies advertised.

+During this process, the Duplicate Address Detection (DAD) is performed again for the newly formed global unicast address to ensure there are no address conflicts at a larger scale.
+If no conflict is detected, the address is marked as valid.

+A is now fully set up to send and receive data to the local network or to the Internet.
+All this process happens automatically, including the configuration of routing and address resolution, which makes IPv6 very powerful.

+#### Rationale

+- Automatic Configuration: IPv6 configure devices without manual intervention thus reducing potential errors.
+- Address Uniqueness: Duplicate Address Detection ensures each device has a unique address avoiding address collisions.
+- Efficiency: Multicast is used instead of broadcast for tasks like address resolution reducing network utilization.
+- Global Communication: The global addressing ensures devices can communicate across different networks even the Internet.

+#### Requirements of IPv6

+- Physical Network Requirements:IPv6 requires a minimum MTU of 1280 bytes, ensuring packets are not fragmented at the network layer.
+Support for multicast transmission is necessary for key protocols like NDP.
+- Host Availability: Devices must remain available during critical steps like DAD and neighbor solicitation to participate in network setup and maintenance.

+### IPv6 adaptation and extensions in order to enable its use atop a physical IoT network

+- 6LoWPAN Header Compression
+  - IPv6 headers are compressed to fit within smaller frame sizes, such as those in IEEE 802.15.4.
+  - Compression leverages fields from the link layer to reduce redundancy.

+- Routing Protocol (RPL)
+  - The Routing Protocol for Low-Power and Lossy Networks (RPL) organizes the network into a Destination-Oriented Directed Acyclic Graph (DODAG).
+  - It optimizes routing for multi-point-to-point traffic in constrained environments.

+- Multicast for IPv6
+  - IPv6 uses multicast for functions like Router Solicitation (RS) and Neighbor Discovery (ND), avoiding the overhead of broadcast communication.

+### The IETF IPv6-based stack for IoT

+The IETF IPv6-based stack for IoT is a framework designed to adapt the Internet Protocol to ressource limited IoT devices.
+It is built on IPv6, which provides as seen earier a colossal address space and supports efficient communication even for billions of devices.
+This stack integrates standard protocols with modifications specifically designed for low-power and lossy networks.
+At the center, the stack includes 6LoWPAN which compresses IPv6 headers, enables packet fragmentation and ensures interoperability between IPv6 and IoT devices operating in constrained environments (E.g. LP-WPANs).
+The RPL protocol is responsible for routing and organizes IoT devices into a Directed Acyclic Graph (DAG) that optimize paths for data flow (especially in multi-hop environments).
+At the application level, the CoAP protocol (Constrained Application Protocol) provides a lightweight REST alternative to HTTP allowing devices to energy efficiently communicate.

+### Existing IPv6-based network technologies for IoT

+- **6LoWPAN:** Used in smart homes, industrial monitoring, environmental monitoring systems.
+As seen earlier, it adapts IPv6 for low-power/bandwidth networks.
+- **IPv6 over Bluetooth Low Energy (BLE):** Healthcare devices, fitness watches/trackers, all sorts of smart wearables.
+- **IPv6 over Wi-Fi:** Home automation and consumer electronics.
+- **LTE-M:** Low latency applications, connected vehicles, asset tracking, and healthcare monitoring.
+- **Thread:** Home automation.

+### Relevance of IPv6-based stack for Inovative Project

+Our innovative project (see \url{http://wal.ovh/}) focuses on developing a WSN based water leak detection system for public water networks using acoustic and vibration sensors our goal is to identify specific spectral signatures emitted by leaks.
+The project relies on a distributed wireless sensor network with nodes communicating via LoRa.
+Scalability is at the heart of our project.

+Using an IPv6-based stack could offer some advantages: as IPv6 provides global addressing it enables the management of a large number of nodes, and supports multi-hop routing with RPL which fits well with our project's topology needs (packets travels to servers via Internet).
+However, our project is very constrained in term of resources and IPv6 might add some significant overhead, even with header compression.
+This is why we developed our own communication and addressing protocol to specifically fit our needs.
+While potentially beneficial for future scalability, our current approach prioritizes simplicity.

 ## Emerging Networks

 ### Terminology